ranachirag/key-value-store/REPORT.md

 ### Disk Memory - Storage

-The Memtable in an interface for accessing and storing Key-Value pairs on disk.
+The Memtable is an interface for accessing and storing Key-Value pairs on disk.

 The Disk Memory is implemented as either a Append-Only data structure or a LSM Tree data structure.